MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

    - The solution containing only the custom connector.
    - The solution containing the model, connection reference, and any other components.

+For help on how to export solutions, go to [Export solutions](/powerapps/maker/data-platform/export-solutions) for Power Apps, or [Export solutions](/power-automate/export-flow-solution) for Power Automate.

-1. Make sure you've registered your own model in the source environment using the AI Builder SDK.
+1. Make sure you've registered your own model in the source environment using a Python package.
+For detailed instructions, go to [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).

     If you haven't already registered, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (in GitHub).